Silicon Valley Semester 2020

 - Calendar: SVS 2020 will have the same calendar as Spring and Fall semester as the South Bend campus.
 However, some courses and internship opportunities may utilize Spring and Fall break weeks.

-- Deadlines: Questions and initial expressions of interest should be sent to Professor Taylor by September 14, 2018.
+- Deadlines: Questions and initial expressions of interest should be sent to Professor Taylor (firstname.lastname@example.org) by September 28, 2018.
 Students expressing interest will be provided application materials.